shrik450/blog/2024/scripting-with-fsharp.md

 For example, if you're using an OO-structured library, you often have to create objects to pass to it.
-If you're lucky, there's a builder or a fluent API for these, which makes it simpler, if not as convenient or composable as pipelining.
+If you're lucky, there's a builder or a fluent API for these, which makes it simpler, but not as convenient or composable as pipelining.
 In other cases it's just worse, and you have `<-`s everywhere to set fields.
 I wish there was at least something like Kotlin's `apply` to make this easier.

 [^3]: F# 8.0 made this better with the `_` shorthand, but I wrote much of my F#
     scripts before that and I haven't had reason to write more F# scripts since